umer-farid/androwind/README.md

 # Androwind
+Click this thumbnail to watch the video about Androwind Installation and proper use!

 [<img src="https://img.youtube.com/vi/NZotZben31M/maxresdefault.jpg" width="50%">](https://youtu.be/NZotZben31M)

 A powerfull auto backdoor generator in python.

 Create a backdoor for windows and android devices.